Garthmj/SCCMdocs/sccm/protect/deploy-use/windows-hello-for-business-settings.md

 ## Recommended approach -  Configure a Windows Hello for Business profile

-In the Configuration Manager console, under **Company Resource Access**, right-click **Windows Hello for Business Profiles** and choose **New** to start the profile wizard.
+In the Configuration Manager console, under Asset and Compliance | Compliance Settings| **Company Resource Access**, right-click **Windows Hello for Business Profiles** and choose **New** to start the profile wizard.
 Provide the settings requested by the wizard, review and confirm the settings on the last page, and click **Close**.
 Here's an example of what your settings might look like:

 ![Windows Hello for Business settings](../media/Hello-for-Business-settings.png)